wsi-hgi-tre/provisioner/README.md

   * Local provider 2.1.0
 * Ansible 2.11
   * [`ansible.posix` module 1.2.0](https://galaxy.ansible.com/ansible/posix)
-* OpenStack `clouds.yaml`
+* OpenStack `clouds.yaml` for API access

+## Initial Configuration

+You will need to create an `ansible/vars.yml` file, that contains:

+* The TRE's GitHub repository;
+* The branch of this repository;
+* Your GitHub username (to clone the TRE repository);
+* Your GitHub password or authentication token.

+An example file can be found in `ansible/vars.yml.example`.

+**Warning** Do not check `ansible/vars.yml` in!

 ## Usage

-To build the infrastructure and provision the machine:
+Once your configuration is complete you may build the infrastructure and provision the machine with:

     make